Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version)

 We will also need the notion of the dual of a super-operator.
-Recall from \cite{NC} that super-operators enjoy the Krause operator-sum representation.
-By the conjugate of a matrix $A=(a_{ij})$, we mean matrix: $A^\ast=(a_{ij}^\ast),$ where $a_{ij}^\ast$ is the conjugate complex number of $a_{ij}$ for every $i,j$.
-Then for any (completely positive) super-operator $\EE$ on Hilbert space $\HH$, there exists a family of operators $M_i$ on $\HH$ such that for all partial density operators $\rho\in\DD(\HH)$, we have $\EE(\rho)=\sum_i M_i\rho M_i^\ast.$
+For any (completely positive) super-operator $\EE$ on Hilbert space $\HH$ such that its dual $\EE^*$ is an operator on Hermitian operators defined by The duality between operators $\EE$ and $\EE^\dagger$ is characterised by the equation $\tr(A \EE(\rho)) = \tr(\EE^*(A) \rho)$.